Blinn Cheer Team 2014, 2015, 2016, 2017, 2018 and 2019 NCA National Champions

 Coach Sarah Barland Flisowski

-Sarah Barland Flisowski is in her fourth year here as Blinn College spirit coordinator and head dance coach.
-The Blinn College Dance Team is the three-time ADTS Collegiate Champions and for the past two years it has received second place at NDA College Nationals.
+Sarah Barland Flisowski is in her ninth year here as Blinn College spirit coordinator and head dance coach.
+The Blinn College Dance Team has won numerous ADTS Collegiate Champions and has won 5 national titles at NDA College Nationals.

 The move to Brenham is a great one that puts her closer to her family.
 Her sister, Alice Henrichsen, with husband Eric and nephew Brady are all in the Houston area and parents Mary Sue Carter and Ken Barland still live in the Golden Triangle.
 Sarah is a graduate of Orangefield High School, member and three-year officer of the Orangefield High School dance team, and All-American Dance team member her senior year.
 Her hobbies include taking dance classes, triathlons, reading and watching college football.
-Sarah recently married Dax Flisowski and make their home here in Brenham.
+Sarah and her husband, Dax Flisowski, make their home here in Brenham with their daughter Kate.

 FREQUENTLY ASKED QUESTIONS